 Bryan Wilson, Vice-Chair, has over 25 years’ experience in the growth and financial management of technology companies in fields ranging from e-commerce and internet publishing to electronics manufacture and biopharmaceuticals.
 Now semi-retired, his most recent fulltime position was CFO of Abebooks Inc., an online book marketplace acquired by Amazon in 2008.
 Prior to technology management, he held various positions in a crown corporation responsible for accommodation needs of the provincial government, serving 7 years as Vice President, Marketing and Client Services.
 He holds a bachelor’s degree in electrical engineering from UBC, and a MBA from the University of Toronto.
 Bryan is a founding Board member of Living Edge Community, a non-profit society focused on providing food for persons in need in Victoria.
 He has mentored technology managers, entrepreneurs at the Community Micro Lending Society, and students at University of Victoria.
 He has also taught financial courses at Royal Roads University and Uganda Christian University.

-David B. Adams is a partner at the Victoria law firm of Patterson Adams, where his preferred area of practice is commercial real estate and land development.
+David B. Adams, Vice-Chair, is a partner at the Victoria law firm of Patterson Adams, where his preferred area of practice is commercial real estate and land development.
 Previously he served as a director of the Victoria chapter of the Urban Development Institute and was the President of the Union Club in Victoria.
 David holds his law degree from Queen’s University and has been building his practice since 1974.
 David has also involved himself on numerous Boards and Commissions as a result of his dedication to his legal practice and his involvement in this community, such as the BC Housing Management Commission Advisory Board, City of Victoria Business Improvement Association Steering Committee Member, and currently serves on the Board of Directors of the Royal British Columbia Museum where he is very involved with the new building project and renovations of the museum.

 Claudia Blum holds an MBA with a specialization in Marketing.
 During her professional career, Claudia held several Executive Marketing positions in the European cosmetic industry at L’Oréal Paris and Schwarzkopf & Henkel.
 In 2008 Claudia was appointed to the Board of Directors of Power To Be Adventure Therapy Society where she served as a Director, Chair of the Development Committee, Vice-Chair and as Chair of the Board for two years.
 After staying on the Board as Past Chair, she retired from the Power To Be Board in 2014 but is still an active member of the Executive Compensation Committee.
 She also served as Vice President on the Board of Governors for Ballet Victoria in 2014-2015.
 Claudia is an ICD (Institute of Corporate Directors) certified Director for Not-For-Profit Organizations.